-This means that, to improve well-being, the first step must be to look at the management of the workplace, how work is organised and how workers are supported.
-The reality is that well-being at work will be difficult to attain without some basic standards of working life and that involves looking at wider issues such as management style, workload, hours of work, worker involvement, and the level of control a worker has over their work.
+This means that, to improve well-being, the first step is to see how work is organised and how workers are supported.
+Well-being at work will be difficult to attain without some basic standards of working life and that involves looking at wider issues such as management style, workload, hours of work, worker involvement, and the level of control a worker has over their work.